ABAKO: After independence

+Dissolution

-ABAKO was eventually dissolved in 1966 when the authoritarian presidential-type regime led by Joseph-Désiré Mobutu, based on single-party rule by his Popular Movement of the Revolution (MPR), was established.
+ABAKO was dissolved in 1966 when Joseph-Désiré Mobutu, following his coup of November 1965, established an authoritarian single-party state under his Popular Movement of the Revolution (MPR).
+All other political parties were banned, bringing ABAKO's existence to an end.

+Legacy

-A small political party in modern-day Congo, the Alliance of Builders of Kongo (Alliance des Bâtisseurs du Kongo) also uses the acronym ABAKO as an homage to the original group's legacy.
-They won three National Assembly seats in the 2006 general election and two seats in the 2011 election.
+A small political party in the modern-day Democratic Republic of the Congo, the Alliance of Builders of Kongo (Alliance des Bâtisseurs du Kongo), uses the acronym ABAKO as a homage to the original party's legacy.
+It won three seats in the National Assembly at the 2006 general election and two seats at the 2011 election.